 Careers: Production/Operation/Royalty Accountant | Production Revenue Accountant | Joint Venture Accountant

-|Production Accounting Software (PAS)||OGPA-120||Classroom|
+|Production Accounting Software and Case Studies||PROJ-218||Classroom or Online|

 Shannon Duplessis Memorial Award

+The Shannon Duplessis Memorial Award is open to SAIT students who are enrolled in SAIT's Distance or Continuing Education On Campus program.
 To encourage a high standard within the program, CAPPA offers a $1,000 scholarship each year to the graduating student who achieves the highest overall marks in the five courses of the program at SAIT.
 This scholarship honours a dedicated instructor in the CAPPA program who passed away in 1996.
 To be eligible for this award, you must take all five levels at SAIT.
 Deadline is June 30 each year.